Pawanpreet21/SCM-Task-2/README.md

 6. The input[type="text"], input[type="email"], input[type="number"], select, and textarea selectors set the styles for the various input elements.
 They include a width of 100%, padding, margin, and a border.
 The border radius is set to 3px.
 7.The textarea selector sets the styles for the textarea input element.
 It includes a resize property set to vertical, which allows the user to resize the textarea vertically but not horizontally.
 8. The button selector sets the styles for the submit button.
 It includes a background color of blue (#007BFF), white text, and no border.
 The padding and margin are set, and the border radius is set to 3px.
 The cursor is set to a pointer when hovering over the button.
-9. The button:hover selector sets the styles for the submit button when the user hovers over it.
-It includes a background color of a darker blue (#0056b3).

 * JAVASCRIPT